danielguillan/responder/README.md

 	@media screen and (min-width: 320px) and (max-width: 480px) { … }

 min-width value is the first breakpoint of the group and max-width is the last one.
+You can create as many breakpoints as you need for each group.
 It's that simple.

-**NOTE:** You're able to create as many breakpoints as you need per group.

 ### 3. There's no #3.
 Enjoy and build amazing stuff